antonisdim/haystac/docs/tutorial.rst

 Index building
 --------------

 For the first part of the analysis an index out of all the genomes that are included in our database needs to be build.
 This is a process that can take big amounts of memory depending on the number and the complexity of sequences that our database includes.
-For that reason the user can specify the desired amount of memory resources available to haystac and the program will try to build the required index.
+For that reason the user can specify the desired amount of memory resources available to ``haystac`` and the program will try to build the required index.
 This can be specified through the ``--mem`` flag, that can be appended to the any of the commands shown above.
 Memory resources need to be specified in MB.
 If the memory resources provided are less than the size of the files that need to be indexed an error will be raised.
+We also advise caution when changing the bowtie2 file size scaling factor.

 Database building modes
 -----------------------